Cessnock Surrounds

 Despite maintaining a low unemployment rate of 3.1%, Cessnock Surrounds has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-However, health care & social assistance is under-represented at 13.9% compared to Rest of NSW's 16.9%.
-Labour force levels decreased by 2.3% in Cessnock Surrounds over the year to September 2025, with employment declining by 1.9%, leading to a fall in unemployment rate of 0.4 percentage points.
+However, health care & social assistance is under-represented at 13.9%, compared to Rest of NSW's 16.9%.
+Over the year to September 2025, labour force levels decreased by 2.3% and employment declined by 1.9%, leading to a 0.4 percentage point decrease in unemployment rate.
 In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-Statewide, NSW employment contracted by 0.03% (losing 2260 jobs) to November 2025, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that while overall employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between sectors.
-Applying these projections to Cessnock Surrounds' employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Cessnock Surrounds.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Cessnock Surrounds' employment mix indicates local employment should increase by 6.0% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment